 Communism, as defined by Karl Marx, is the result of the rejection of religion, the proletariat (working classes) rising up and completely overthrowing all capitalist structures and institutions within a state (often by force), re-engineering these structures to state ownership, the abolition of social classes, and enforcing an “equal society” on the people through authoritarian, totalitarian means.

-In theory, no one “outranks” anyone, everyone gets the same food, house, healthcare, schooling, car, etc, but in practice, this is largely impossible because every person is different from birth and someone somewhere is going to have to be in charge of something i.e. the governing body.
-If you’re part of a governing body, how can you be equal?
+In theory, no one “outranks” anyone; everyone gets the same food, house, healthcare, schooling, car, etc, but in practice, this is largely impossible because every person is different from birth.
+Someone somewhere is going to have to be in charge of something i.e. the governing body.
+How can you be equal if you’re part of a governing body?

 What’s a Social Democracy?

 - “a political movement advocating a gradual and peaceful transition from capitalism to socialism by democratic means” – Something most Western and liberal democracies have been moving towards over the 20th and 21st century to address the inequities stemming from totally capitalist economies.

 - “a democratic welfare state that incorporates both capitalist and socialist practices” – THIS description best defines the political system in place in Germany, along with the vast majority of Western and liberal democracies on Earth.
 Politically, it’s left-center.

 Well, it’s not a political system; it’s economic.